What Happens When Someone Is Arrested in Marion County

 Once the bail bond has been turned into the Marion County Jail, the defendant is usually released within a few hours.
 However, depending on the size of the county itself, this may mean as few as two hours or more than eight.

-Roundtree Bonding Agency has been a Marion County bonding company since 1956.
+Roundtree Bonding Agency has been a bonding company writing bail bonds in Marion County since 1956.
 We pride ourselves on assisting all clients with professionalism and confidentiality throughout the bonding process.
 Owner Rick Roundtree has been in the bail bond business since 1978 while agent Sean Thomas joined in 1996.
 Our agents are available to help clients 24/7 in Ocala, Marion County, and all of Florida.
-To speak with a bonding agent in Ocala, FL, contact Roundtree Bonding Agency today.
+To speak with a bonding agent, contact Roundtree Bonding Agency today.